 At one time I owed over $100,000 to the State Franchise Tax Board.
 They threatened to take my house and bank accounts and to attach my meager wages, leaving me and the kids out on the street.
 They even verbally threatened my sixteen year old daughter over the phone because her father had dissolved her college savings plan and they expected her to pay the taxes due (six thousand dollars!).
-Like Maya Bethany in Willful Avoidance, by that time I’d divorced my husband, leaving me with a mortgage, two children and a dog and cat to support on a minimum wage “temp” job.
+By that time I’d divorced my husband, leaving me with a mortgage, two children and a dog and cat to support on a minimum wage “temp” job.

 The State Franchise Tax Board, affectionately known as SFTB, is the agency responsible for collecting taxes on your income for the state of California where I live.
 Not all states collect income taxes.
 Some states have found other ways to get necessary revenue.
 For example, Nevada has no income tax because taxes on the gambling industry fill the coffers.
 The petroleum industry is Alaska’s sugar daddy.
 They are apparently so desperate for workers and women to keep those workers happy that they provide a yearly stipend for families.
 However, everyone wants to live in California, so, instead of getting paid, we pay.